vanHeemstraSystems/home-assistant/300/100/100/600/300/400/README.md

 This will bring up the Docker containers that you have specified in the compose file, and the -d will start them in Detached mode which means they will run in the background.

-You should now be able to navigate to the IP address of your Ubuntu Server in a web browser on port 9000
+You should now be able to navigate to the IP address of your MacOS Server in a web browser on port 9000

 ```
 http://<IPADDRESS>:9000/